-This is just one of many examples of herbal schools who do not participate in pay to play accreditation.
-We believe that by participating in ‘professional’ accreditation, it kind of perpetuates this myth that alternative educators should try to compete on the same playing field with mainstream, conventional colleges.
+We believe that by participating in ‘professional’ accreditation, it would perpetuate this myth that alternative educators should try to compete on the same playing field with conventional mainstream colleges.

 That being said, and as a well-established school, we stand with our herbal educator allies and choose not to be listed with these organizations.

-Until holistic medicine becomes a regulated industry and a system is in place to offer licensing to holistic medicine practitioners, Rockwell will operate as an independent holistic medicine school.
+Until holistic medicine becomes a regulated industry and there is a system in place to offer licensing to holistic medicine practitioners, Rockwell will operate as an independent holistic medicine school.

-Lastly, some of the same agencies who offer professional accreditation do also offer board certification, which is a different thing altogether.
+Lastly, some of the same agencies that offer professional accreditation also offer something called a ‘board certification,’ which is a different thing altogether.

 You can learn more about board certification in the general FAQ.

-Rockwell has built a team of dedicated program directors to bring our students the best holistic medicine programs in the world —and we hope you will see that reflected in the quality and diversity of our program offerings!
+Rockwell has built a team of dedicated program directors to bring our students the best holistic medicine education in the world—and we hope you will see that reflected in the quality and diversity of our program offerings!